• Don Jon in Barcelona

 "It feels weird saying this out loud but - I find it hard to believe someone could be interested in me.
 I'm not into stuff that most people are into.
 Romantically."

-don't stand so close to me is a new play about what happens when we face our fantasies.
-It was programmed at The King’s Head Theatre as part of their Sight Unseen season in April 2023, performed by Rosie Dwyer and Shadee Yaghoubi.
+don't stand so close to me was programmed at The King’s Head Theatre as part of their Sight Unseen season in April 2023, performed by Rosie Dwyer and Shadee Yaghoubi.
 It was directed by Aisling Towl.

 Image credit: Aisling Towl